erwindeg/ultimate-async-stack/backend/assignments.md

 ## 3. MovieService and MongoDB.
 ### a) Create save method in the MovieService
 ### b) Create a method for find all movies in the MovieService with unittest
-### c) Create a method for find by id  in the MovieService
-### d) Change the Verticle created in step 2b.
+### c) Change the Verticle created in step 2b.
 It should save each received movie with the MovieService save method.

 ## 4. Search for movies REST
 ### a)We will build a route GET /api/movies We use this to search for all movies
 ### b)We will build a route GET /api/movies?keyword=<keyword>.
 We use this keyword to search for movies using the public Observable<JsonObject> findMovies(String keyword) method.
 ### c) Test with http://localhost:8080/api/movies
-### d)We are going to build a REST route GET /api/movies/:id to retrieve a single movie with the MovieService class

 # 5. Websockets getting started
 [Websockets](http://vertx.io/docs/vertx-core/java/#_websockets)